High intensity interval training

 3. Start with a small step size and stay on the balls of your feet for all 4 exercises.

-4. Side Shuffle--the further you lower your hips and bend your knees, the harder this exercise becomes.
+4. Side shuffle--the further you lower your hips and bend your knees, the harder this exercise becomes.

 5. High knees--Use a vigorous arm swing and stay on your toes.